Anna Shaw Children’s Institute to host autism conference

-The Anna Shaw Children’s Institute (ASCI), part of Hamilton Health Care System, will host the sixth annual North Georgia Autism Conference Friday, Oct.
-29, at the Dalton Convention Center.
+The Anna Shaw Children’s Institute (ASCI), part of Hamilton Health Care System, will host the sixth annual North Georgia Autism Conference on Friday, Oct.
+29 at the Dalton Convention Center.

 Temple Grandin, internationally known spokesperson with autism, will be the keynote speaker.
 Grandin’s story was featured in “Temple Grandin,” a movie about living with autism and using her unique talents to revolutionize practices for the humane handling of livestock.